 The Drill to Watch

 You want to see the defenders flip their hips without losing much speed, if any.
 Want an easy way to look for this?
 Watch their head.
-If their head pops up, that typically is a sign of some lateral stiffness when they're asked to execute that kind of athletic maneuver.
+If their head pops up, that is typically a sign of some lateral stiffness when asked to execute that kind of athletic maneuver.

-All of these players have great stories to tell, but who has taken the most unique journey to get to this point?
+These players all have great stories to tell, but who has taken the most unique journey to get to this point?

 The Rest of the Pack